HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - For "License Authorization Expired" and "Abnormal License Authorization Detection", there are 3 methods of notification: page pop-up prompt; top information bar prompt (license status is displayed by default); and email reminder (receiving and sending information shall be set, otherwise no email prompt will be given).

-> **Note**: The pop-up prompt and top information bar prompt are not affected by the email settings.
+> **Note:** The pop-up prompt and top information bar prompt are not affected by the email settings.

 - License Authorization Expired means that the current license has a certain period of validity.
 After checking this item, the system will send email reminder of license authorization expiration according to the license authorization monitoring setting status in Notice Setting, the notification frequency in Periodical Detection Setting, and the setting of advance notification days.